chaeeun323/.610/README.md

 Daily attendance grants in-game "복" points.
 Progress and your current 복 count are stored in `localStorage` and included when saving and loading game data.

+Starting a new game now clears these stored values so attendance rewards and bok points reset.

 ## Running Tests

 This project includes a small Node-based test suite.
 Run it with: